pivotal/docs-tap/authn-authz/additional.md

 ## <a id='install'></a>Install

-Defaults roles is released as part of Tanzu Application Platform.
-For another way to install default roles, see [Install default roles independently](install.md).
+Defaults roles are released as part of Tanzu Application Platform.
+Alternatively, you can also [Install default roles independently](install.md).

 >**Note:** The `tanzu rbac` CLI plug-in requires a [separate installation](binding.md).